Welcome to Queen Elizabeth National Park Uganda

 Visiting a slum unless you are visiting a school, an NGO, a charitable work such as an orphanage is ill-advised.
 We do not offer slum tours as is the fashion in Kenya in order to make money and once the company does here in Kampala.
 We believe in the dignity of all human beings and do not want to benefit off another person’s misery.

 Gay Travelers Safety:

-What does it mean to a gay traveler wanting to come to Uganda?
-In Uganda there is no public affection between any gender.
-No promotion of homosexuality and simply discreet behavior that does not draw attention to a visitor to Uganda.
+What does it mean to a gay traveller wanting to come to Uganda?
+In Uganda, there is no public affection between any gender.
+No promotion of homosexuality and simply discreet behaviour that does not draw attention to a visitor to Uganda.
 The traditions of held values of Uganda and most African Nations are simply different.

 The law is there – the choice is up to the gay visitor to Uganda whether to come or whether to stay away – the previous anti-gay law was hardly enforced since in Uganda personal relationships are kept private.

 Statement from Stephen Asiimwe -Chief Executive Officer of the Uganda Tourism Board “no gay visitor to our country will be harassed or not welcome for the only reason that he or she may be gay.
 Cultural policies are important in Uganda.
 We ask visitors to respect them.
 They include touching in public for example or engaging in sex with children.”

 It’s very safe for tourists to travel solo on safari in Uganda.
 It’s always best to travel with a reliable tour company like Africa Adventure Safaris Ltd to run your safari in Uganda.